 OnRaé is also the Co-Founder of the Black Girls Handgames Project, a grassroots program dedicated to using childhood handgames to uplift joy and resiliency for Black girls through music and education.
 The project revitalizes age old games such as Miss Mary Mack, Gigolo and Rockin' Robin with hip-hop and soulful remixes created by and featuring Black women and girls.
 OnRaé uses the project to elevate gender equality in the field of music production by teaching teenage girls fundamental skills in beat-making.

 Her most recent endeavor to merge the arts and social justice includes the Black Joy Experience, a compilation album of mainstream freedom songs and liberation chants she produced in conjunction with the national activist organization, Black Youth Project 100.
 Since the album's release in 2018, OnRae has continued to transform sounds from the movement into contemporary music prompting her alias as "The Liberation Music Maker".
 Her work was further propelled when she began integrating hip-hop music, liberation chants and live footage from DC protests following the police murders of George Floyd and Breonna Taylor.
 OnRaé's multi-media work has taken the city by storm serving as the soundtrack of the revolution and on-going ground work of organizers in Washington, DC.

-Building from the recent momentum of her art activism, OnRaé has founded Freedom Futures Collective (FFC), a multi-media group using music, film, and education to support the movement for ALL Black lives.
+Building from the recent momentum of her art activism, OnRaé has founded Freedom Futures Collective (FFC), a multi-media group of 13 artist activists using music, film, and education to support the movement for ALL Black lives.
 The collective was conceptualized while receiving a fellowship with one of the largest philanthropic organizations in the world, Open Society Foundations (OSF).
 As an OSF fellow, OnRaé collaborated with FFC members to release a visual and musical album dedicated to highlighting campaigns in DC centering the reimagining of public safety.
+The album, "We Keep Us Safe" includes 23 original liberation music videos, and short immersive films highlighting the organizing work of DC-based activists groups and abolitionists.
+"We Keep Us Safe" is available on Youtube and for streaming on all digital music platforms.

-You can find her latest work on iTunes and all music streaming platforms.
+You can find her latest work on all music streaming platforms.